By Michael Seid, Managing Director, MSA Worldwide

 [2] 16 CFR Parts 436 and 437, Disclosure Requirements and Prohibitions Concerning Franchising and Business Opportunities

-Do you have further questions about managing franchise transfers?
+Do you have questions about managing franchise transfers?

-MSA can provide expert guidance on the delicate balance between current and new franchisees.
+MSA Worldwide provides expert guidance on the delicate balance between current and new franchisees.
+Contact us today for a complimentary consultation.